mitranim/mitranim.github.io/templates/posts/goex.md

 {{mdToToc .MdTpl}}

-This post is informed by years of Go, months of Go with exceptions, and years of other languages.
+This post is informed by years of Go and months of Go with exceptions.

 ## Myths to Debunk